-Cream of Carrot Soup Recipe
+Carrot Soup Recipe

-This cream of carrot soup recipe can go as high class or as rustic as you wish.
+This easy cream of carrot soup recipe can go as high class or as rustic as you wish.
 Serve it as a starter course to your next French inspired meal and let everyone be impressed by the creamy elegance of Potage Crécy.
 Or, for a more humble presentation, simply call it creamy carrot soup and watch your crew eat their vegetables without complaint.

 This carrot soup recipe is named after the town of Crécy, which was once reputed for the quality of its carrots - supposedly producing the finest and most tender in all the land.
-The only problem (or hic as the French might say) is that there is some debate over where Crécy of the Tender Carrot is located.
+The only problem (orhic as the French might say) is that there is some debate over where Crécy of the Tender Carrot is located.
 Indeed there are quite a few towns in France with Crécy in their name and although the soup has remained intact, who to give credit to for its creation is not obvious.

 Many people assume that the Crécy of soup fame is Crécy-en-Ponthieu, a town in the north of France already famous for having hosted the Battle of Crécy, pitting the French against the English in the 14th century.
 The Brits beat the pants off of the French, and supposedly celebrate their victory to this day by eating cream of carrot soup on the anniversary of the battle.